atelierbram/blog/README.md

 # [Documenting a Learning Curve](//atelierbram.github.io/blog/)

 Webdesign-related blogposts [hosted here on Github](//atelierbram.github.io/blog/): a place to conveniently post some of the things I learn along the way with `HTML`, `CSS` and `Javascript`.
-These articles are also published on [Codepen](//codepen.io/atelierbram/blog), you can  _[subscribe to the RSS-feed](//codepen.io/atelierbram/blog/feed/) there_.

 <details>
 <summary>Table of contents</summary>